Adult Birding

 Senior Naturalist, Frank Gallo, is a leading expert on where to find birds in Connecticut and has led birding expeditions all over the world.
 Prior to rejoining NCNC, he led tours for Sunrise Birding, LLC, an international birding tour company, and was the past Director and Senior Naturalist of the Connecticut Audubon Coastal Center.
 He is a member of the Connecticut Avian Records Committee and is a federally licensed master bird bander.
 Frank is also the author of two children’s nature books, Bird Calls and Night Sounds, and is a published freelance photographer.
 Frank’s newest book, Birding in Connecticut, a guide to where, when, and how to find birds in the state, came out May 1, 2018.

-Fall Early Morning Walks with Frank Gallo at NCNC
+Register HereSpring Early Morning Walks with Frank Gallo at NCNC

 8:30am – 10:00am